Ma-Marcinowski/Verificational-Model/README.md

      * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources.

 ### 1.5.
-Preprocessing v0.5 (CVL and IAM database, binarized / grayscaled images)
+Preprocessing v0.5 (CVL and IAM database, grayscaled images)

 * #### 1.5.1.
+Analogous to v0.?, however:

+     * Images are grayscaled instead of binarized;

+     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images.

+### 1.6.
+Preprocessing v0.6 (CVL and IAM database, ??? images)

+* #### 1.6.1.
 Exactly the same as v0.?, however dataframes are generated differently:

     * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then pair a `yx` will be omitted;